athomasq/athomasq.github.io/essays/investing-in-public.md

 🎲 **[TriplePlay](https://tripleplay.ai)** [Workplace] -- A better way to socialize remotely, playing games in a rich and fluid environment.
 Invested because of strong macro trends and a belief that human beings connect through play.

-I try to maintain a balance between narrow / small / safe investments, and wide / big / speculative investments.
-(The terms are all relative of course; nothing I invest in is "safe".)

 ----
 <br/>